kawilliams/kawilliams.github.io/teaching/hci/debate.md

 There are four possible debate topics to explore.

-1. **“Design guidelines considered harmful”**: HCI research has always had a strong aesthetic design component.
+1. **“Design guidelines are considered harmful”**: HCI research has always had a strong aesthetic design component.
 As a result, a number of design guidelines have emerged over the years.
     * Affirmative team: Design guidelines are necessary.
 They help practitioners know how to design effective user interfaces.
 They also serve as the foundation of HCI research.
     * Opposing team: Design guidelines are rigid and have caused a great deal of harm to the community.
 There is no “good” or “bad” design – designs are inherently contextual and task dependent.
 2. **“The humans are dead”**: This is the debate about automation versus human-user control.
 Data exploration, data analysis, and decision-making have increasingly become automated.
 Is a human-user still necessary?